Skip-It? Theoretical Conditions for Layer Skipping in Vision-Language Models: Framework for Measuring Redundancy

 \subsection{Relating all notions of redundancy}

 We now give some final results to connect all notions of redundancy.

 \begin{prop} Let $\rho: \mathcal{X} \times \mathcal{X} \to \mathbb{R}$ be a symmetric function with $0\leq \rho \leq 1$.
 Then \end{prop} \begin{proof} Apply the tail integration formula and split the integral into a part from 0 to $t$ and another part from $t$ to 1.
 Refer to Appendix \ref{proof:theorems} for more details. \end{proof} Thus, under natural assumptions, proximal redundancy implies geometric redundancy.
+In other words, if two RVs (e.g., layers/tokens) are close together with high probability, then they are close together on average.